Municipal Guide Texas Houston · Harris County

 • Like-for-like minor repairs not altering structure or systems

-• Certain low non-structural fences (confirm limits)
+• Certain low non-structural fences — confirm limits

 • Routine maintenance not extending or rerouting systems

-Permitting is administered by the Houston Permitting Center's Building Code Enforcement branch, which is also the addressing authority for properties in the city.
-Commercial plans are reviewed simultaneously by multiple departments within the center.
+Permitting is administered by the Houston Permitting Center’s Building Code Enforcement branch, which is also the addressing authority for properties in the city.
+Commercial plans are reviewed simultaneously by multiple departments within the centre.

-Houston Permitting Center contact
+Houston Permitting Center — Building Code Enforcement contact

 DetailInformation